rahnamafard/sbu-internet-eng/Readme.md

 ### 5) Deploy Project on heroku.com

+> **Tip 1**: Because of the sanctions we have to select a region other than Iran at the registration stage!

 1. Install the Heroku Command Line Interface (CLI):
     ```
     sudo snap install heroku --classic